 If the Ephesians could leave the love of God, anyone can.
 But the good news is those who wander can come home again.
 If you have lost your first love, Jesus shows us the way back: Remember, repent (change your thinking), and do what you did at first.
 Go back to the place of your first love, when Jesus was your everything.
 Make every effort to enter his rest and let nothing move you.

-Extracted and adapted from Paul Ellis’s new book, Letters from Jesus: Finding Good News in Christ’s Letters to the Churches.
-Available for preorder now.
+Extracted and adapted from Paul Ellis’s book, Letters from Jesus: Finding Good News in Christ’s Letters to the Churches.